labzero/guides/devops/runbook_guide.md

 Yes.
 The existence of a `Runbook` is an important part of DoD (Definition of Done) for a "production ready" system or service.
 A `Runbook` ensures that every element of a system is addressed and documented in a central location, allowing for expedient maturity.
 Trying to run a system without a `Runbook` results in divergent and compartmentalized knowledge within a team, which causes communication breakdowns during crucial moments.
 Don't let that happen to your team; use this guide as a template for generating a `Runbook`.

 ### Runbook Early, Runbook Often
 Create the `Runbook` for your system **early** and modify the `Runbook` **often**.
 The earlier this document exists, the more traction it has within the team.
 Review and modify the `Runbook` with every change to the system.
-This will increase efficiency, velocity, and uptime and reduce confusion, friction, and stress within your team.
-It is a shared living document which is intended to be the record of the system.
+This increases efficiency, velocity, and uptime and reduces confusion, friction, and stress within your team.
+It is a shared living document which is the record of the system.
 Create it at the inception of a project, and keep it up to date.

-### Front and Center
+### Keep 'em Front and Center
 `Runbooks` are to be stored wherever your team regularly looks for information.
 This could be in a wiki, a code repository, or any other centralized document store that supports revision history, depending on your organization and team.
-The goal here is that anyone who needs to consume the document will have easy access to it, and changes are tracked.
+The goal here is that anyone who needs to consume the document has easy access to it, and changes are tracked.

 ### Create Your Runbook Template
 * Import this document into your system as a template. _Details provided below for Atlassian Confluence._